RyanKaleliGabriel/Bookify/README.md

 **DRY** - Don't repeat yourself is a principle used in this project to reduce the repition of patterns and code duplication in favour of abstractions and avoiding redundancy especially in the controller level.

  ## Testing
+**Unit Tests** - Focused on writing unit tests for the utility functions that were reusable.

 **Integration Tests** - Tested the interaction between different Components in the API.
 In this case tested the interaction between the controllers and database.

 ## Some DevOps